sealsnipe/GTA5_AHK_Helper/README.md

 - Not all actions have appropriate sleep times after key presses, which can cause some actions to not work reliably.
 This will be fixed in future updates.
 - Some menus in GTA Online may change with updates, which can cause the scripts to no longer work correctly.
-- The scripts were primarily developed and tested for the PC version of GTA Online.
-Compatibility with other platforms or versions is not guaranteed.
 - In cases of high latency or server problems, the scripts may not work as expected as the menus may respond more slowly.

 ---